blockdeep/otter/Readme.md

 ### ✅ MVP
 - [x] Launch Governance frontend
 - [x] Generic smart contract for plug and play
-- [x] Generic smart contract for plug and play
 - [x] Walrus integration for proposal description storage and refunds
 - [x] Frontend UI for proposal creation and voting